 5 Ways to Stay Connected as a Doc Filmmaker

 As creatives, it’s easy for us to get overwhelmed by our projects or other aspects of our lives that demand our attention.
 This can sometimes negatively impact our ability to function in a creative capacity.
 I have come up with five ways that will help you take some of that creativity back.

 - 48 Hour Film Festival

-In the episode we talk about the importance of using your Meetups!
-We also mentioned two Meetup groups that listeners of the programme head up in Philly and Charlotte.
+° In the episode we talk about the importance of using your Meetups!
+We also mentioned two Meetup groups that are listeners of the podcast head up in Philly and Charlotte.
 Check’em out if you’re in the area!